 A default progress bar will show the Tagged Value name and reflect values in the range 0-100.
 You can change the range values if required, and display text to the right of the bar if more information has to be provided.
+The background, border and fill colors of the progress bar are, by default, determined by the currently-applied inbuilt diagram theme.
+However, you can apply your own colors to one of more of these properties.

 Use these parameters to enhance the progress bar.

 Parameter Description MinVal Use the MinVal option to set the lowest allowed value to be represented on the progress bar. • Syntax: MinVal= <number>;</number> A progress bar with the setting MinVal=10; will start at 10.
 Values lower than 10 will not be shown on it.
 If a maximum value (MaxVal) has been defined, the progress bar will show any values between MinVal and MaxVal (inclusive); otherwise, the maximum value will default to MinVal + 100.
 So, if MinVal=10, the progress bar can show values between 10 and 110 (inclusive).
 MaxVal Use the MaxVal option to set the highest allowed value to be represented on the progress bar. • Syntax: MaxVal= <number>;</number> A progress bar with the setting MaxVal=300; will show values up to and including 300.
 Values higher than 300 will not be shown.
 If a minimum value (MinVal) has been set, the progress bar will show any values between MinVal and MaxVal (inclusive); otherwise the minimum value will default to 0.
 So, if MaxVal=300 the progress bar can show values between 0 and 300 (inclusive).
 Text Use the Text option to define additional text to display on the right hand side of the progress bar.
-The text might be a resource name or the current take up of the total allowed budget of a project. • Syntax: Text= <text>; - displays the defined text string, such as 'David Brown's Tasks'</text> • Syntax: Text=#Value#; - displays the value of the progress bar Tagged Value, such as '462' (where the Tagged Value name itself might indicate the type of value or unit)

-• Syntax: Text=<text> #Value# <text>; - displays the value of the progress bar Tagged Value with text before and/or after it, such as '\$<value> of \$100,000'

-This illustration shows a number of examples of using the Text option.
+The text might be a resource name or the current take up of the total allowed budget of a project.
+Syntax: Text=<text>; - displays the defined text string, such as 'David Brown's Tasks'</text> Syntax: Text=#Value#; - displays the value of the progress bar Tagged Value, such as '462' (where the Tagged Value name itself might indicate the type of value or unit) • Syntax: Text= <text> #Value# <text>; - displays the value of the progress bar Tagged Value with text before and/or after it, such as '\$<value> of \$100,000'</value></text></text> This illustration shows a number of examples of using the Text option.